Abraham & Mary Todd Lincoln:

-Boldly stating that the country needed to project a national image of security in 1861, Mary took it upon herself to completely redecorate both the White House….and her wardrobe.
+Boldly stating that the country needed to project a national image of security in 1861, Mrs. Lincoln took it upon herself to completely redecorate both the White House….and her wardrobe.
 During one particularly Jupiterian 4 month shopping spree in New York, the Sagittarian big spender managed to buy herself close to 400 pairs of gloves.

 In her thoughtful essay in The New Yorker, “Reconsidering Mary”, Michelle Dean sums up Washington’s reaction to the First Lady’s affinities towards expanding upon the nation’s surface image at the White House:

 “She caused just as many cracks as she hoped to cover over with new rugs and wallpaper.”

 We mustn’t forget that Mrs. Lincoln was First Lady during a time when the force of Duality reigned supreme.
 Just as money was lavishly spent for the main purpose of showing off to the outside world, on the domestic front the Mutable signed wife of the President miserly pinched her pennies worse than the stingiest of Scrooges.

 As mistress of the White House, Mrs. Lincoln was known to have haggled like a trinket peddler over every purchase she made for meals and supplies, most especially in the procurement of strawberries.